 Infrastructure expert Elizabeth Orchard explains the complex engineering issue in an accessible way for the general public.

-Heathrow Airport in London will be closed all day today as a major power outage disrupts thousands of flights.
+Heathrow Airport in London closed all day on 21 March 2025 as a major power outage disrupted 270,000 journeys.

-A fire broke out at a nearby electrical substation in the early hours of the morning, damaging equipment and leading to the power cut.
+A fire broke out at the nearby North Hyde electrical substation in the early hours of the morning, damaging equipment and leading to the power cut.
 About 70 firefighters worked to put out a transformer that had gone up in flames.

-It's believed this is the first time in 15 years that Heathrow Airport has been completely shut.
-The outage also affected 4,900 homes in the area.
+It's believed this was the first time in 15 years that Heathrow Airport has been completely shut.

-The following provides answers to frequently asked questions about the incident.
+The following provides accessible answers to frequently asked questions about the incident.

 What is an electrical substation?